Blosc/python-blosc2/doc/reference/proxysource.rst

 ProxySource
 ===========

-Base interface for all supported sources in :ref:`Proxy`.
+Base interface for all supported sources in :ref:`Proxy` and are not NDim objects.

-In case the source is multidimensional, the attributes `shape`, `chunks`, `blocks` and `dtype` are also required when creating the :ref:`Proxy`.
-In case the source is unidimensional, the attributes `chunksize`, `typesize` and `nbytes` are required as well when creating the :ref:`Proxy`.
-These attributes do not need to be available when opening an already existing :ref:`Proxy`.
+For example, a file, a memory buffer, a network resource, etc.  For NDims, see :ref:`ProxyNDSource`.

 .. currentmodule:: blosc2.ProxySource